Creating a Da○saba○bar (First Issue)

 The survivor asset pack contains some good materials, so I will use them

-There are also animation patterns, so create animations for waiting, moving, and death and
+Since there are animation patterns available, create animations for idle, movement, and death, and

 This is what it looks like when moved (standby motion)